England v Argentina, Rugby World Cup 2023: when is it and how to watch on TV

 When is it?

-England will play Argentina on Saturday, September 9, with the match kicking off at 8pm (BST, 9pm local time).
+England will play Argentina today (Saturday, September 9) with the match kicking off at 8pm BST (9pm local time).

 Where is it?